executors/executors/wording.md

 The `not_outstanding_work` and `outstanding_work` properties are mutually exclusive.

+[*Note:* The `outstanding_work` and `not_outstanding_work` properties provide a hint to the associated execution context as what to consider outstanding work.
+This is primarily important to the execution context's on-destruction behaviour as it will influence whether it considers's the existance of the executor object with the `outstanding_work` property enabled outstanding work when deciding what to wait on before destruction.
+However this will be largely defined by the execution context implementation.
+It is intended that the execution context will define it's on-destruction behaviour and provide an interface for querying this.
+An initial work towards this is included in P0737r0). *--end note*]

 ### Properties for execution forward progress guarantees with caller

 These properties communicate the forward progress and ordering guarantees of execution agent(s) with respect to the caller.